whoward/docs/markdown/tutorials/ruby.md

   image: "/images/tutorials/ruby.png"
 }

-In this tutorial we will write some Selenium tests in Ruby and run them on Sauce Labs's browser cloud.
+In this tutorial we will write some Selenium tests in Ruby and run them on Sauce Labs' browser cloud.
 If you are using a Ruby test framework like Capybara or Rspec you can skip to the ["Ruby Selenium Testing with a Framework"](#ruby-selenium-testing-with-a-framework) section below.
 Otherwise follow along to get a simple Ruby Selenium test running on Sauce Labs.

 ## Getting Started